urbanairship/frock/examples/README.md

 `frock` is a plugin-based system; in order to make it do anything other than start services, you'll need to create a frock plugin.

-If you're interested stricly in the documentation for the plugin API, take a look at the [plugins docs](../plugins.md).
+If you're interested strictly in the documentation for the plugin API, take a look at the [plugins docs](../plugins.md).

 ## Hello World Example